kuwisdelu/MSIResearch/magi-help.md

 tmux new -s yourname
 ```

-To attach a named session, you can do:
+To attach a named session, do:

 ```
 tmux attach -t yourname